arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ### Accessing Over SSH Session

 Establishing communication with the Portenta X8 via an SSH session is possible.
 To do so, it will require a network connection, either over Wi-Fi® or Ethernet provided within carriers.
-Thus, once the previous processes are set up, it is possible to use an SSH session to communicate with the Portenta X8.
+For Ethernet connections, using a device with DHCP server capabilities, such as a network router, is recommended.
+After setting up the network connection and DHCP, the Portenta X8 will be ready for SSH communication.

 For Windows users, it is necessary to install a service tool to ease the following procedures.
 While Bonjour, Apple's implementation of zero-configuration networking, comes built into macOS, it is not natively included in Windows and must be installed separately.